skolson/KmpIO/ReadMe.md

 ### TextBuffer

+For native implementations of TextFile, a TextBuffer is used to decode and parse the bytes from the underlying file.

-For more complex text processing of a TextFile, like for parsers, etc. Provides operations on decoded bytes as Characters or Strings, with optional peek capability for look-ahead before processing.
+A TextBuffer can also be used for more complex text processing of a text file, like for parsers, etc. Provides operations on decoded bytes as Characters or Strings, with optional peek capability for look-ahead before processing.
 A source can be a text file or any source of bytes to be decoded by a Charset.

-TextBuffer accepts blocks of bytes from a source lambda.
+TextBuffer accepts blocks of bytes from a source lambda, like a RawFile for example.
 Any partial character at the end of a block when using a MultiByte Charset will be handled during the next block from source.
 So text operations can be used without concern for byte handling.

 ## ZipFiles